what is medicare part a

 Home Health Care Benefits

 Home health care provides a range of health care services in your home for an illness or injury.
-Services could include wound care, patient and caregiver education, intravenous or nutrition therapy, injections, or monitoring of serious illness and unstable health.
+Services could include wound care, patient and caregiver education, intravenous or nutrition therapy, injections, or monitoring of severe illness and unstable health.

 Home health care can help you regain your independence, become as self-sufficient as possible, maintain your current condition or level of function, get better, or slow decline.